 Even if there are no performances scheduled when you visit, pass by the local tourist office to get a guided tour.
 And while you are at it, visit the Church of St. Martin in the Forum, which contains within it some extraordinary artistic works, most notably the large paintings by Jacopo di Mino del Pellicciao and the celebrated Annunciation by Domenico Beccafiumi from 1545.
 This church also has an element of interest in that it was originally standing inside of the Piazza, only to be entirely taken down and remounted in its present location, courtesy of the intrepid stonemasons of Sarteano!

 Sarteano was perhaps most famous more than 2,300 years ago during the Etruscan period.
 This is born out by the presence of the Tomb of Lucomone Porsenna, which portrays him, his carriage being dragged by golden birds.
 If you don’t believe it, visit the City's Archeological Museum located inside of the 16th century Gabrielli Palace, just behind the main piazza.
-Here, you will find a significant quantity and quality of Etruscan vases, statues and objects, many of them excavated from the area around the town.
-Don’t forget to visit the Tomb of the Quadriga Infernale, discovered in 2003 near the Necropolis of Pianacce, which can be visited by appointment made at the tourist information center on Corso Garibaldi.
+Here, you will find a significant amount of quality Etruscan vases, statues and objects, many of them excavated from the area around the town.
+Don’t forget to visit the Tomb of the Quadriga Infernale, discovered in 2003 near the Necropolis of Pianacce, which can be visited by booking ahead of time (see below).

 From the Museum, head up to the castle, where you can pass through to the upper reaches through the great iron gate.
 As you enter, stop for a moment to look at the engraving on the frontispiece of the small chapel inside of the courtyard of the Galgani Fanelli Palace.
 It is tied to a legend associated with Francesco Lippi da Grotti, who was at the command of the defense of the castle during the siege on the part of the forces from Orvieto.
 He was a big gambler, with a bad character, and one time, after he had lost everything playing at die, he raised his eyes to the heavens to say, “I am going to play my eyes on this last throw.”
 Suddenly a ray of light cast him down, blinding him.
 Driven out of the fortress, he undertook a long pilgrimage, and was pardoned, his sight restored.